unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit2.md

 And remember folks, if you get stuck on a level... don't just look up the solution!
 Google the question you have, and read any of the "__Helpful Reading Materials__" posted in each level.
 The point of these wargames is to learn, and not just copy!

-So, without further adieu... let's begin!
+So, without further do... let's begin!

 ### Level 11 -> 12:
 The password for the next level is stored in the file __data.txt__, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions